Hiring an Editor for Your Book: What You Need to Know

 - Length of manuscript.
 Logically, longer manuscripts will take longer.

 - Condition of the manuscript.
 If the book is very rough in terms of development, it could take an editor longer to review and provide helpful commentary.
 Multiple rounds of editing may also be required if it isn’t in publishable condition, which also adds time.

 You Need Time, Too

-I always have to chuckle when I’m approached by a self published author for editing services and they tell me that they need the line (content) editing and proofreading done in a couple weeks, sometimes in a couple days (!).
+I always have to chuckle when I’m approached by a self-published author for editing services and they tell me that they need the line (content) editing and proofreading done in a couple weeks, sometimes in a couple of days (!).
 It’s an afterthought or a hoped-for seal of approval.

 Once your book is edited, you should thoughtfully and carefully review all of your editor’s suggestions and make any additional changes you feel are necessary.
 Don’t accept an editor’s suggestions without understanding why the changes were made.